tomuta/debian-mini-odroid-c1/README.md

 ```

 ## Build the image:
-Just use the make utility to build e.g. an sdcard-jessie.img.
+Just use the make utility to build e.g. an sdcard-c2-jessie.img.
 Be sure to run this with sudo, as root privileges are required to mount the image.
 ```
-sudo make DIST=jessie IMAGE_MB=1024
+sudo make ODROID=c2 DIST=jessie ROOT_RW=no IMAGE_MB=2024
 ```

-This will install the toolchains, compile u-boot, the kernel, bootstrap Debian and create a 1024mb sdcard-jessie.img file, which then can be transferred to a sd card (e.g. using dd):
+This will install the toolchains, compile u-boot, the kernel, bootstrap Debian and create a 1024mb sdcard-c1-jessie.img file, which then can be transferred to a sd card (e.g. using dd):
 ```
-sudo dd bs=1M if=sdcard-jessie.img of=/dev/YOUR_SD_CARD && sync
+sudo dd bs=1M if=sdcard-c2-jessie.img of=/dev/YOUR_SD_CARD && sync
 ```

 ## Customize your image: